3 Mindset Shifts to Unlock Your Public Speaking Confidence

 As G.K.
 Chesterton once wrote: “If a thing is worth doing, it is worth doing badly.”

-For years, I thought public speaking confidence came from “the getting”: Applause, approval, or acceptance.
+For years, I thought public speaking confidence came from “the getting”: Applause, approval, and the perceived acceptance of your audience.

 This public speaking “as a service” mindset gives you a sense of forward momentum which pushes through nerves, and grounds you in the task at hand.
 It’s no longer about you.
 It’s about your audience.